PravallikaMatha/India-Air-Quality-Analysis-/README.md

 ## Limitations

 - Dataset coverage extends only until 2022.
-- Missing observations were removed during preprocessing where appropriate.
 - Results represent monitoring station measurements and may not fully characterize entire cities or states.

 ---